jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 This repository is an up-to-date summarized example of creating a build and release pipeline (CI/CD) for Analysis Services Tabular models.
 The approach is centered around the .bim file and the use of <a href="https://github.com/otykier/TabularEditor">Tabular Editor</a> from the command line.
 The example has a few specific steps for Azure Analysis Services, but the same approach can be used for a self-installed SQL Server hosting Analysis Services.

 Prior working knowledge is assumed for:
-* SQL Server Data Tools (SSDT) projects for Analysis Services Tabular models
+* SQL Server Data Tools (SSDT) projects for Analysis Services Tabular models.
-* Azure DevOps projects and using Git repositories
+* Azure DevOps projects and using Git repositories.
 * Creating build and release pipelines in Azure DevOps.

 <b>Table of Contents</b>